 3) Sherpa Guide (handles the logistics and guides you and your team on the trek)

-The starting point of the trek is Sundarijal, which is connected by approx 2.5 hours drive from Kathmandu.
-On your return, our car/bus shall pick you from Dhunche and drive to Kathmandu.
-We will arrange the transportation from your hotel to the airport (Kathmandu).
+You have to drive about 8/9 hours from Kathmandu to SyabruBesi, the starting point of the trek.
+On your return, our car/bus shall pick you from SyabruBesi and drive to Kathmandu.
+We will also arrange the transportation from your hotel to the airport (Kathmandu).